POSITIVE CASE / CLOSE CONTACT WEBFORM

 By launching these robust in-house contact tracing, coordination and support capabilities, Vanderbilt has established an organizational and case management structure to ensure timely coordination to protect and support the health and safety of the campus and Nashville community.

 To read more about how contact tracing works, please visit the contact tracing page.
-To read more about COVID-19 testing strategies, please visit the undergraduate student testing page, graduate and professional student testing page, or faculty/staff/post-doc testing page.
+To read more about COVID-19 testing strategies, please visit the undergraduate student testing page, graduate and professional student testing page, faculty testing page, staff testing page, or postdoc testing page.